 A judge does not require the consent of the parents to order the termination of parental rights because the best interests of the children is the standard used.

-Whether you are an absent parent concerned about parental rights or a parent wondering about how to apply for the removal of parental rights from your ex-spouse, speak to an experienced lawyer at Jennings Family Law in Calgary for a free case evaluation.
+Whether you are an absent parent concerned about parental rights or a parent wondering about how to apply for the removal of parental rights from your ex-spouse, speak to an experienced lawyer at Jennings Family Law in Calgary for a confidential case evaluation.